constantine-fry/Foursquare-API-v2/README.md

 ###Features
 * In-App Authentication
+* Asynchronous requests with blocks
+* Build-in image uploader for photos
-* This library made with native framworks:
+* Made with native framworks:
     * NSJSONSerialization for JSON parsing
     * NSURLConnection for requests
-* Asynchronous requests with blocks
-* Build-in image uploader for photos

 ###How To